maxt95/FactoryDefense/docs/prd/wave_threat_system.md

 ### 9.3 Turret Destruction

-If the wall segment a turret is mounted on is destroyed, **the turret is destroyed with it**.
-This is the primary risk of wall breaches — losing turrets is expensive and leaves a gap in firepower.
+Turrets have **independent health (100 HP)** and can be damaged separately from their wall.
+However, if the wall segment a turret is mounted on is destroyed, **the turret is also destroyed regardless of its remaining HP**.
+This dual-vulnerability is the primary risk of wall breaches — losing turrets is expensive and leaves a gap in firepower.

 The turret's build cost is **not refunded** on destruction.